irmen/prog8/docs/source/compiling.rst

     (it's called 'BSS' section or Gap at the address mentioned above).
     Assembling the program will fail if there are too many variables to fit in a single high ram bank.

+``-varsgolden``
+    Like ``-varshigh``, but places the variables in the $0400-$07FF "golden ram" area instead.
+    Because this is in normal system memory, there are no bank switching issues.
+    This mode is only available on the Commander X16.

 Module source code files
 ------------------------